How to apply: a step-by-step guide

 Once you start the online application process, you will be asked personal and educational background information.
 You will also be asked to upload your passport information.
 Please note that the SITE application process is confidential and personal information collected will not be shared.

 The letter should be stating: motivation, interest in the program, and a self-introduction.
+As wonderful as living and working abroad can be, it also comes with its challenges and is definitely a step outside one's comfort zone.
+Be sure to provide examples or motivation on how you would demonstrate resiliency and professionalism if selected.
 Your letter should be roughly 400-500 words and you may write it in English or in Italian.

 Curriculum Vitae or Resume